srsudar/mightymouse/README.md

 This code arose as a project for the CSE 550 Systems course at the University of Washington and is the work of Sam Sudar and Jaylen VanOrden.

-The code leaned heavily on the BlueTooth example projects in the Android Open Source Project.
+The code leaned heavily on the Bluetooth example projects in the Android Open Source Project.

 ### Caveats!